OriD-19/Clases-2020/Materias/Inglés/Unit 5 - Inversion.md

 ## Exercises

-1. Never had John been to such fantastic restaurant.
+1. Never had John been to such a fantastic restaurant.
 2. In no way do I want to be associated with this project.
 3. No sooner had they eaten dinner than the ceiling crashed onto the dining table.
 4. Scarcely had I finished writing my essay when the examiner announced the end of the exam.